 - To financially support as many students as possible, each student is limited to no more than 4.5 credits of tuition waiver in any given fall or spring term.

-- Open GA positions are posted through NazLink, and Fall semester positions go live on May 1st.
-NazLink is the college's
+- Open GA positions are posted through NazLink.
+Fall semester positions go live on May 1st, and spring semester positions go live November 1.

 - GA positions requiring a specific major (such as physical therapy or speech-language pathology) may be advertised internally within the academic department.